In order to make editing apps more efficient, there are a number of different keyboard shortcuts you can use.

 These shortcuts apply when you have a step selected in the Tulip App Editor:

-Alt + control + M to instantly move to the Master Layout
+Alt + control + M to instantly move to the Base Layout

 These shortcuts don’t change based on the selection context:

 Control+z to undo when the “Undo” popup is open at the top of the screen.

 Note: These shortcuts are for a Windows machine.
 To use them on a Mac, use Command instead of control and you have the added advantage of using emoticons in your text by using Command+Control+Space Bar.

 This shortcut applies when you have opened a Form Step in the App Editor.